WP-API/docs/using-the-rest-api/backbone-javascript-client.md

 postsCollection.more();
 ```

-to get page 5 of a collection:
+To get page 5 of a collection:

 ```js
 posts.fetch( { data: { page: 5 } } );
 ```

-check if the collection has any more posts:
+Check if the collection has any more posts:

 ```js
 posts.hasMore();